brjdenis/FlexmapShifter/README.md

 ## Important note

-**If you are trying to modify flexmap columns, be sure you know what you are doing.
-Before using this program see the [licence](https://github.com/brjdenis/FlexmapShifter/blob/master/LICENSE) and make sure you understand it.**
+**Before using this program see the [licence](https://github.com/brjdenis/FlexmapShifter/blob/master/LICENSE) and make sure you understand it.
+The program comes with absolutely no guarantees of any king.**

 ## Details